 In 1952 Hubbard proposed new teachings that touched on religious philosophy and included concepts from metaphysics, psychology, and ethics.
 He saw the advantage in his movement becoming a religion because of the legal and financial benefits religious status offered (5).
 In just two years the first Church of Scientology was founded followed parent church in Washington D.C.

-Roughly 10 years later Hubbard stepped down as executive director of Scientology and went on to devote himself to research and writing (11).
-He also formed a ship-based Sea Organization, and after much hiding as a result of facing criminal charges in France, Hubbard died in 1986.
-He was followed by David Miscavige who became the new head of the organization (12).
+Hubbard later stepped down as director of Scientology to devote himself to research and writing.
+He formed a ship-based organization, Sea Organization (or Sea Org), and later faced criminal charges in France.
+He died in 1986, and was followed by David Miscavige who became the new head of the organization.